offensive-packaging/documentation/qemu/index.md

  -audiodev dbus,id=id[,prop[=value][,...]]
  -audiodev wav,id=id[,prop[=value][,...]]
-                 path= path of wav file to record -soundhw c1,... enable audio support
+                 path= path of wav file to record -device driver[,prop[=value][,...]]
-                 and only specified sound cards (comma separated list) use '-soundhw help' to get the list of supported cards use '-soundhw all' to enable all of them -device driver[,prop[=value][,...]]
                  add device (based on driver)
                  prop=value,... sets driver properties